Wolverine971/9takes/src/blog/guides/definitive-guide-to-self-efficacy.md

 <p class="panel">
 <b>Focus</b>: There is a growing interest in the development and validation of instruments that can measure self-efficacy more accurately.
 <br/>
-<b>Source</b>: <a href="https://www.semanticscholar.org/paper/Career-Self-Efficacy-Theory%3A-Back-to-the-Future-Betz-Hackett/ed94eee13b3e7e08e0a18e05fec7fa960fc1c8a0" target="_blank" rel="noopener noreferrer">Career Self-Efficacy Theory: Back to the Future</a> by N. Betz & G. Hackett, 2006</p>
+<b>Source</b>: <a href="https://www.semanticscholar.org/paper/Career-Self-Efficacy-Theory%3A-Back-to-the-Future-Betz-Hackett/ed94eee13b3e7e08e0a18e05fec7fa960fc1c8a0" class="external-link" target="_blank" rel="noopener noreferrer">Career Self-Efficacy Theory: Back to the Future</a> by N. Betz & G. Hackett, 2006</p>
 </details>

 <details>